 I suspect this is why in centuries past children who spent far less time in the classroom could be articulate speakers and good writers, even without the plethora of books we have today.
 Their oral traditions were strong, and in many families even young children could recite vast quantities of poetry and prose.

-Rhythmic phrasing develops an ear for language.
-It teaches children how sounds work together, how to distinguish between different sounds and what sounds are similar.
+It teaches children how sounds work together: how to distinguish between different sounds and what sounds are similar.
 Poetry expands their vocabulary and embeds patterns of grammar and speech.

 Most bilingual children are also bi-cultural, and knowing the sayings and rhymes of both cultures allows children fully participate.
 Poems often include clues into a culture’s history and traditions, or insight into their way of thinking.
 Knowing the little rhymes everyone else grew up on helps you get jokes and literary references, too!

 Older (age 9?) children should practice reading aloud every day, and their readings “should include a good deal of poetry, to accustom him to the delicate rendering of shades of meaning, and especially to make him aware that words are beautiful in themselves, that they are a source of pleasure, and are worthy of our honour; and that a beautiful word deserves to be beautifully said… Quite young children are open to this sort of teaching, conveyed, not in a lesson, but by a word now and then.

 For very young children like mine, I never make poetry into a lesson.
-It’s just a part of life: we say poems in the bathtub, when we read Mother Goose or Pío Peep, when we’re puttinga band-aid on a scraped knee.
-Janio can recite at least 10 by now, at just three years, and fill in the words for many more.
-I wouldn’t have believed that was possible before I had children and realized it was so natural for them.
+It’s just a part of life: we say poems in the bathtub, when we read Mother Goose or Pío Peep, when we’re putting a band-aid on a scraped knee.

 To find poems in Spanish, see my poems page or follow my Pinterest board!
 Let me know if you have any favorites– I am always looking for more!